Research: Outdoor Shades

-We recommend that you do some research about motorized patio screens or manual crank solar screens.
+We recommend that you do some research about motorized outdoor shades or manual crank solar screens.
 Your research will help you to understand what is going to provide you with the best solution for your needs.
 Some questions you should get answers to are:

 Is this for new construction?

 Which of these is most important visibility, sun, or insects?

 Where does the electrical mount?

 How much electrical power is needed for outside shades?

 What type of outdoor shades do I need?

 What is the difference between insect screens and solar screens?

 Do I need to have tracks with a zipper system for outside shades?

 What is the pricing for motorized outside shades compared to manual shades and does it fit my budget?